Short Circutz

-Short Circutz was a series of short computer animated videos that were played between television shows on YTV every weekend afternoon and evening from Saturday September 10, 1994 (coinciding with the premiere of ReBoot) until Sunday September 1, 1996.
-YTV's Short Circutz continued one more year in Canada from September 1996 until August 1997.
-Most videos were 30 to 120 seconds long, often played between other computer animated shows, such as ReBoot and Beasties.
-The videos were all sampled from three film collections: The Mind's Eye, its sequel Beyond the Mind's Eye and Imaginaria.
-Some of the films were re-edited with alternate music, most notably replacing nearly all of the vocal songs used in the Imaginaria shorts.
+Short Circutz is a series of short computer-animated videos that were played between television shows on YTV every afternoon and evening from September 5, 1994 until August 31, 1997.
+Most videos were 30 to 120 seconds long and often played between other computer-animated shows, such as ReBoot and Beasties.
+The videos were all sampled from three film collections: The Mind's Eye, its sequel Beyond the Mind's Eye, and Imaginaria.